On view

 ®I LOVE NY is a registered trademark and service mark of the New York State Department of Economic Development; used with permission.

-Fallen Sky collapses the horizon line by pulling the earth and air toward each other.
-Instead of marking the landscape, the work is visually merged with the landscape, reflecting and embedded in its surroundings.
-While looking at Fallen Sky and the land around it, viewers simultaneously experience what is above: passing clouds or birds, variations in light, weather, season, and even the time of day.
-Sze has described her ever-changing installation Fallen Sky as “filmic,” due to its dynamic nature and ability to depict “how the landscape behaves.”
-The clay model for Fallen Sky was created through a process of erosion; the resulting work appears as a ruin, frozen in a state of partial deterioration.
+Sze created the clay model for Fallen Sky through a process of erosion; the resulting work appears as a ruin, frozen in a state of partial deterioration.
 For Sze, the sculpture “teeters between two extremes,” exploring the tension between material permanence and ephemerality.
-Fallen Sky conveys a sense of entropy, suggesting that the Earth is fragile and a place in flux.
+Fallen Sky conveys a sense of entropy, suggesting that the earth is a place both fragile and in flux.